jameshenegan/synthesize-me/readme.md

 ## Example Usage

+This section demonstrates how to create sample data and metadata that can be used to develop and test the `synthesize_me` package.
+The example involves generating synthetic data, creating metadata, and using this metadata to generate new synthetic data.

 ### Create Sample Data and Metadata to be used by the package

 #### Generate Sample Data

+First, we will generate some sample data "out of thin air" using the `generate_sample_data.py` script.
+This script creates CSV files with various distributions to simulate real-world data.

-First, generate some sample data:
+Run the following command to generate sample data:

 ```bash
 python generate_sample_data.py example-data/input --n 500 --seed 123
 ```

-This should create some CSV files in `./example-data/input`.
+This should create some CSV files in the `./example-data/input` directory.
+The generated files will contain synthetic data based on different statistical distributions, which can be used for developing and testing the `synthesize_me` package.

 #### Generate Sample Metadata

+Next, we will generate metadata for the sample data.
+This metadata will include summary statistics and synthesis instructions.

 ##### A Sample `dd_obs.csv` file

+First, we generate the `dd_obs.csv` file, which contains summary statistics for the sample data.
+The `generate_dd_obs.py` script reads the sample data and creates this metadata file.

-Then, generate the `dd_obs.csv` file:
+Run the following command to generate the `dd_obs.csv` file:

 ```bash
 python generate_dd_obs.py example-data/input example-data/metadata/dd_obs.csv
 ```

 This should create the following CSV file: `./example-data/metadata/dd_obs.csv`.
+This file contains information about the distributions of the variables in the sample data, which is essential for generating synthesis instructions.

 ##### A Sample `dd_synth.csv` file

+Next, we generate the `dd_synth.csv` file, which contains synthesis instructions based on the `dd_obs.csv` metadata.
+The `generate_dd_synth.py` script reads the `dd_obs.csv` file and creates the `dd_synth.csv` file with default parameters.

-Finally, generate the `dd_synth.csv` file:
+Run the following command to generate the `dd_synth.csv` file:

 ```bash
 python generate_dd_synth.py example-data/metadata/dd_obs.csv example-data/metadata/dd_synth.csv
 ```

+This should create the following CSV file: `./example-data/metadata/dd_synth.csv`.
+This file contains instructions on how to generate new synthetic data based on the distributions and parameters specified in the metadata.

 ### Creating Synthetic Data from the Sample Data

+Finally, we use the `synthesize_me` package to generate synthetic data based on the sample data and the metadata we created.
+The `synthesize_folder_of_csv_files` function reads the input data and metadata, and produces synthetic versions of the CSV files.

-Once the package is developed, use the following code to synthesize the data:
+Use the following code to synthesize the data:

 ```python
 from synthesize_me import synthesize_folder_of_csv_files